Frequently Asked Questions

 Q How long will it be before my issues be solved?

-A My clients are encouraged to begin to understand and take responsibility for their own process as soon as they are ready.
-But after therapy has ended it is possible to continue to build on the work that has been done with the psychotherapist or counsellor.
+A Clients are encouraged to begin to understand and take responsibility for their own process as soon as they can.

 Q What sort of issues can be addressed?